typessymptoms

 What Are the Symptoms of Vestibular Migraine?

 Vestibular migraine produces a distinctive cluster of symptoms centred on balance and spatial perception, often accompanied by sensory sensitivities familiar to anyone who experiences classic migraine.
-The most defining feature is vestibular disturbance — including spinning vertigo, a sense of swaying or rocking, imbalance, or a feeling that the environment is moving.
+The most defining feature is vestibular disturbance, including spinning vertigo, a sense of swaying or rocking, imbalance, or a feeling that the environment is moving.

 Core vestibular symptoms include:

-• Spontaneous vertigo — a false sense of spinning or movement, either of the self or the surroundings, occurring without any obvious trigger
+• Spontaneous vertigo.
+A false sense of spinning or movement, either of the self or the surroundings, occurring without any obvious trigger

-• Positional vertigo — dizziness that worsens with changes in head position, such as rolling over in bed or looking up
+• Positional vertigo.
+Dizziness that worsens with changes in head position, such as rolling over in bed or looking up

-• Visual vertigo — dizziness triggered or worsened by moving visual environments, such as traffic, scrolling screens, or busy patterns
+• Visual vertigo.
+Dizziness triggered or worsened by moving visual environments, such as traffic, scrolling screens, or busy patterns

-• Head motion intolerance — nausea or disorientation provoked by ordinary head movements
+• Head motion intolerance.
+Nausea or disorientation provoked by ordinary head movements

-• Unsteadiness and balance problems — a persistent difficulty walking steadily, particularly in low-light environments or on uneven surfaces
+• Unsteadiness and balance problems.
+A persistent difficulty walking steadily, particularly in low-light environments or on uneven surfaces

-What Triggers Vestibular Migraine?
+What Triggers a Vestibular Migraine Episode?

 The triggers for vestibular migraine largely overlap with those for classic migraine, though motion-related and visual stimuli tend to be particularly potent.
 Understanding and tracking your personal triggers is one of the most evidence-supported strategies for reducing attack frequency.